This post was most recently updated on March 23rd, 2021

 These are also used as reusable Sous Vide bags in restaurants, but they are perfect for freezing meat at home without using single use plastic bags or styrofoam trays!

-The thing I love about the silicone freezer bags is that you can get your butcher to pack your food into the air tight silicone food storage bags directly at the grocery store.
+The thing I love about the silicone bags is that you can get your butcher to pack your into the air tight silicone storage bags directly at the grocery store.

-Then when you get home you can refrigerate or freeze, add marinades, microwave or boil, reheat, even eat out of the bags directly!
+Then when you get home you can refrigerate or , add marinades, microwave or boil, reheat, even eat out of the bags directly!

-These reusable freezer bags are thick and washable.
-I love how you can reuse them over & over again.
+As a reusable , these silicone bags are perfect, they are thick and washable and I love how you can reuse them over & over again.
+And if you want to make , they come in both large family sized and smaller individual sized bags.

 My tips for using Silicone Freezer Bags